Key Points

 Don’t wait for nipping to get out of hand before instructing your pup.
 The following tips can help you curb this behavior quickly and teach your pup appropriate behavior.

 Never allow your puppy to chew on your hands during playtime.
-This teaches your pet that hands are chew toys, which can encourage them to nip you and others.
+This teaches your pet that hands are chew toys, which encourages them to nip you and others.
 Puppy play should always involve safe and appropriate chew toys.

 Safe chew toys should be bigger than the puppy’s mouth to reduce the risk of choking or ingestion.
 Puppies need softer toys than adult dogs since their teeth are more prone to damage.
 Look for toys constructed of durable materials that can soothe sore gums, such as toys with soft nubs.
 You can also freeze toys before offering them to your pet for additional relief.